 Newborn to 12 months old

-Try playing a game of peek-a-boo.
-This simple activity teaches your child that you exist, even when they can’t see you.
+For even more fun, try playing peek-a-boo.
+This simple game teaches your child that you exist, even when they can’t see you.

 1-2 years old